-Walker Close Community Centre is a place where people get connected and can find information and resources, can come together in activities and events; learn and share the diverse experience and cultures that creates a strong community.
+Walker Close Community Centre is a place where people get connected, find information and resources, come together in activities and events, and learn/share the diverse experience and cultures which create this strong community.

-During this reporting period quite several structured and unstructured; one off casual programs and functions such as, workshops, training, family gathering, social events and other celebrations have been running prior COVID-19 lockdown until second week of March 2019 www.walkerbrooklyn.com.au 19 includes; power usage, salary and wages, promotion, janitorial services, telephone make up approximately 75% of the total expenditure.
-The full set of accounts can be visualised over the pages in the financial statements contained with audit report.
+During this reporting period, there have been several structured and unstructured casual programs and functions such as workshops, training, family gathering, social events and other celebrations running, prior to the COVID-19 lockdown since the second week of March 2020.